abayomipopoola/abayomipopoola/src/pages/job-that-suits-your-personality/index.md

 #### Capitalism

-So there’s this terrible tension in organizations, and Peterson think what generally happens is all the creative people are there at the beginning.
-They get chased out until you have nothing but managers and administrators.
+So there’s this terrible tension in organizations, and Peterson thinks what generally happens is all the creative people that are there at the beginning—get chased out until you have nothing but managers and administrators.
 Then the environment shifts, then the company dies.
 And so the way that capitalism solves the problem of the tension between the creative types and the managerial types is it just lets companies die.

 Now you might think, “Well I don’t want my company to die.”
-It’s like okay then, you need to understand the difference between these two kinds of people—which you probably won’t and you probably won’t admit to even if you knew.
+Of course, who would?
+So you need to understand the difference between these two kinds of people—which you probably won’t and you probably won’t admit to even if you knew.
 And then you have to figure out how to get the balance right.
 And that’s extraordinarily complicated.

 ###### Ref. image, scientopia.org; video link <a href="http://bit.ly/2PzUeTn" target="_blank">here</a>, by Jordan Peterson